When you use our products, we realize you're trusting us with your information. We are committed to keeping your data private and safe.

 When your Google Wifi or Nest Wifi is managed through the Google Home app: if you are a member of a home that includes the Google Wifi or Nest Wifi device and you delete your Google account, learn more about what happens below:

-- Google Home search history and voice recordings: See data deletion at Data security and privacy on Google Home.
+- Google Home search history and voice recordings: Refer to data deletion at Data security and privacy on Google Home.

-- Google Assistant activity: See Delete your Google Assistant activity.
+- Google Assistant activity: Go to Delete your Google Assistant activity.

 While Google Wifi and Nest Wifi don't track the websites you visit, your DNS provider may be able to associate your web traffic with your public IP address.
 Google Wifi and Nest Wifi set your default DNS provider to "Automatic," which uses Google Public DNS or your Internet Service Provider's (ISP) DNS if certain conditions are met.
 (This can be changed in the Advanced Networking settings of the Google Wifi app or Google Home app as applicable.)
 Google does not associate Google Public DNS information with your Google Account.
 Learn more about Google Public DNS and its privacy practices.